 - It allows only certain molecules to pass through it.

-- It facilitates communication and signaling between the cells.
+- It facilitates communication and signalling between the cells.

 8. Give an example of diffusion across the plasma membrane.

 In unicellular organisms like Amoeba, gaseous exchange takes place through the process of diffusion.

 9. Set up an experiment to demonstrate osmosis.

 1. Take three raisins and weigh them on a common balance.
 Let this value be W1.

 2. Keep these raisins in a bowl containing water for 2 hours.